 Brompton Cemetery is one of Britain's oldest and most distinguished garden cemeteries.
-It combines historic monuments, trees and wildlife with the stories of the remarkable people buried here.
-This beautiful landscape is the only Cemetery in the country owned by the Crown and managed by The Royal Parks on behalf of the nation.
-With over 700,000 visits a year, the Cemetery is a valuable open space in a densely populated area of central London.
-Its 39 acres provide a rare haven of peace and tranquillity for wildlife and visitors.
-It is designated Grade I on the English Heritage Register of Parks and Gardens, has several Listed Buildings and is a Site of Nature Conservation Importance.
+It combines historic monuments, tranquil greenery and eclectic tales of the people buried in its beautiful landscape.

+Brompton is still open to new burials today, and is the only cemetery in the country owned by the Crown and managed by The Royal Parks on behalf of the nation.
+With over 700,000 visits a year, it offers valuable open space in a densely-populated city; its 39 acres provide a rare peaceful haven for wildlife and visitors alike.
+Brompton Cemetery is designated Grade I on the English Heritage Register of Parks and Gardens, has several Listed Buildings, and is a Site of Nature Conservation Importance.

 Discover our Top 25